Tom Hastings Programming Resume

 A long time ago I was a working musician and part of my job was sound.
 I did a lot of editing with software such as Sonar Music Creator, Reason and Ableton Live.
 I am very familiar with music production as a result – more recently I implemented FFT sound reactivity for my SmartPoi Android app.

 - Team Player.
+As a remote developer, communication is key, I don’t hesitate to ask questions and try to always communicate clearly with other developers.
 At my entertainment business, Big Top Entertainment, every day is a new challenge.
 From 5* Hotels to Cruise Ships and Shopping Malls, we have to be ready to perform.
 In my nearly twenty years in the entertainment industry I have learned to manage customer expectations, sell myself and my company’s products; how to manage a team, and be managed as part of a team.
 Most of all I can say that I am a team player.

 - Self Management.
 As an entrepreneur who works from home I have learned valuable time management skills over the years.
 I use Trello, a kanban style to-do list tool to keep on top of my progress in projects.
 Every spare moment is an opportunity to complete a task.